cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 **Acknowledgements**
 * **Explicit ACK** Sending a ACK message back to the orginal sender, from the intended recipient, whenever a ACK is required
 * **Implicit ACK** A node considers a packet is received by the intended node, if the sender node overhears the packet is retransmitted by the intended node
+* **NACK** Negative-acknowledgement (NAK or NACK) indicates the transfer was failed.

-**To simplify:**
+**To simplify the practice:**

 * Addressing: Unicast if one-to-one, Multicast if one-to-many, and Broadcast if one-to-all
 * Routing: Flood if no routes or unknown recipient, or if a broadcast (re-broadcasting); do routing (distributed algorithm) according to route tables only, if the node knows the route to the destination
-* ACK’s: use implicit ACK’s whenever possible (i.e. while routing) to avoid overusing airtime, and send explicit ACK’s only from intended recipients (if ACK’s are required)
+* ACK’s: use implicit ACK’s whenever possible (i.e. while routing) to avoid overusing airtime, and send explicit ACK’s only from intended recipients (if ACK’s are required).
+ACK's should always be registered, and clearly presented, individually for every intended recipient.
+ACK's loose their credibility, if the user can not be sure of acknowledgements.

 ## The layers of Meshtastic mesh network